Run distributed Services¶

 Deploy distributed Services¶

-To set custom configurations for each, we recommend you use a separate configuration file and reference it in the BentoML CLI command or Python API for deployment.
+To deploy a project with distributed Services to BentoCloud, we recommend you use a separate configuration file and reference it in the BentoML CLI command or Python API for deployment.

 name: "deployment-name"

-description: "This project creates an image generation application based on users' requirements."
+description: "This project creates an AI agent application"

 envs: # Optional.
 If you specify environment variables here, they will be applied to all Services